ilhan007/ui5con-app/docs/Step6_Detail_Header.md

 Once we have our properties bound to the tabs, we should add the interaction with them.

-We've defined that `tabPress`, that will be fired once the user interacts with a tab.
+We've defined that `tabPress` will be fired once the user interacts with a tab.
 It should pass a parameter to the listener - type of the filter.
-In order to implement such functionality we need to know which tab is pressed in the `ui5-tabcontainer`'s `itemSelect` event.
+In order to implement such functionality, we need to know which tab is pressed in the `ui5-tabcontainer`'s `itemSelect` event.

 First of all we will add a `ref` to our `ui5-tabcontainer`.
 Refs in React serve for taking a reference to a DOM element.
-More about refs you can read [here](https://reactjs.org/docs/refs-and-the-dom.html).
+You can read more about refs here: [here](https://reactjs.org/docs/refs-and-the-dom.html).

 Lets start adding a ref to the `ui5-tabcontainer`: